You can use .csv files to bulk import data in your eFront system.

 - Suppress notifications (7): Select this option if you want to suppress any notifications that might be sent by the system automatically.
-For example, if in your system you have enabled a notification to be triggered each time a user is assigned to a course, and you are about to import a bulk of user assignments to that course, but you do not want course professors to receive a mass spike of notifications, you may choose to suppress any notifications.
+For example, if in your system you have enabled a notification to be triggered each time a user is assigned to a course, and you are about to import a bulk of user assignments to that course, but you do not want course Instructors to receive a mass spike of notifications, you may choose to suppress any notifications.

 Finally, you shall notice a note that the end of the page regarding the maximum import size in lines.
 You may change this limit from your system settings, section Debug & Performance (see more here).

 Note 1: In case you use non-Latin file names in your installation you have to set the Encode non-Latin file names to value too.
 If you're on a Windows server, its filesystem does not support UTF-8, so if your users will be uploading files with international characters, you should set the encoding to UTF-IMAP.
 Linux/Unix servers should set this to UTF-8 (without BOM).